ivandax/user-management/README.md

 ## About the development

- - Special focus was put in handling the async tasks properly a,d routing around the app.
+ - Special focus was put in handling the async tasks properly and routing around the app
  - We use the AsyncOp type to track the different possible statuses of an async task
  - The project uses Domain Driven architecture.
 We have layers for:
     - Domain (Types which represent our business concepts).